Anthony guides you through drafting out a well-fitted, comfortable masculine corset pattern ready for seam allowances and mocking up.

 When taking these measurements down it is helpful to write them from top to bottom, I write my length measurements to the bottom left of each circumference measurement and a leave a space between before the Apex and remaining numbers.
 Doing this helps me to distinguish one set from the other and will come in handy later.

 Looking at the measurements you will see that there is not a lot of room between the floating ribs and the male hip bones.
 It's more than likely that there won't be a great difference between the waist and hip measurements either.
-Though the hip-spring is narrow compared to a lady's, when put together it will be just as dramatic.
+Though the hip-spring is narrow compared to a female body, when put together it will be just as dramatic.
 These will be the main measurements you are going to need to focus on to ensure a comfortable and clean fit.

 From Numbers to Pattern